nik-neg/appetize/README.md

 # Appetize [![Build Status](https://app.travis-ci.com/nik-neg/Appetize.svg?branch=main)](https://app.travis-ci.com/nik-neg/Appetize)

-Appetize is a full responsive social media application for local food, where user can upload their image from the filesystem, add a title, description, and recipe and then publish it within their postal zip code area (currently only german postal zip codes are supported).
+Appetize is a full responsive social media application for local food, where user can upload their image from the filesystem, add a title, description, and recipe and then publish it with geolocation API from Web API.
 A simple voting system enables to vote for favourite dishes.

-`Hint`: Next planned steps are to make the app more robust in functionality and performance, add CI / CD pipeline with Travis, add tests with Jest, Supertest and Cypress.
+`Hint`: Next planned steps are refactoring the test cases and go live 🤩.

 <div align="center">
 <table>